-Broad match modifiers can be a much safer option than broad matches and even provide a higher click-through rate (CTR), since your ad will not be triggered on synonyms to your keyword or related searches.
+Broad match modifiers can be a much safer option than broad matches and even provide a higher click-through rate (CTR).
+This is because your ad will not be triggered on synonyms to your keyword or related searches.

-Another great aspect of modified broad match is that a wide variety of searches, which can provide you with valuable keywords you may have not considered before, will still trigger your ad.
+Modified broad match also offers a wide variety of searches, which can provide you with valuable keywords you may have not considered before, will still trigger your ad.

-However, self-proclaimed PPC-a-holic Susan Wenograd from Moz.com warns that modified broad match may still produce irrelevant searches, because it’s still a form of broad match–and that since the search query can still include other words, you really have to stay on top of what you’re showing up for.
+However, self-proclaimed PPC-a-holic Susan Wenograd from Moz.com warns that modified broad match may still produce irrelevant searches.
+And since the search query can still include other words, you really have to stay on top of what you’re showing up for.